Jobenas/stm32bridge/EXAMPLE_PROJECTS.md

 # Use the custom board during migration
 stm32bridge migrate my_cubemx_project my_pio_project --board my_custom_board --board-file ./my_custom_board.json

+# Complete workflow with build verification and editor opening
+stm32bridge migrate my_cubemx_project my_pio_project --board my_custom_board --board-file ./my_custom_board.json --build --open
 ```

 The `--board-file` parameter will automatically:
 - Copy the JSON file to the correct `boards/` directory in your PlatformIO project
 - Update the `platformio.ini` to use your custom board
 - No manual file copying required!

+The `--open` option will:
+- Automatically detect VS Code installation on Windows
+- Open the migrated project in your preferred editor
+- Works even if VS Code is not in your system PATH